 In a natural system, rainwater is intercepted by plants and soil that act like a sponge and then used to keep the soil wet and hydraulic flows under control.
 The Types of vegetation, soils, topography, and land use all significantly affect the natural hydrological cycle with resulting changes in the frequency, volume, and duration of runoff.

 It provides a habitat for insects and birds and improves water quality by the natural filtering ability of pollutants.
-It has many of the same functional abilities that can be used within the urban area that can perform the same processes designed and planned in that environment.
+It has many of the same functional abilities that can be used within the urban area and can perform the same processes designed and planned in that environment.

 As we move into the future we will see the population of the earth increase at least twice what it is now and the cities that we built sprawl significantly.
 The environmental concerns they cause and the Climate change that is on our horizon.